SolarNetwork/solarnetwork-node/net.solarnetwork.node.io.modbus.nifty.pjc/README.md

-# SolarNode Modbus I/O - Nifty Modbus serial (JSC)
+# SolarNode Modbus I/O - Nifty Modbus serial (PureJavaComm)

 This plugin provides configurable Modbus serial network connections for other SolarNode components.
-It uses the jSerialComm library for serial port access.
+It uses the PureJavaComm library for serial port access.

 Serial Modbus connections work via device-specific serial ports made available on the host operating system.
 The name of each port is operating-system specific.
 Some